codetaylor/Juple/README.md

 ### Why Juple?
 Juple was created to combine the simplicity and elegance of John Judnich's Tuple Markup Language with the versatility and power of Google's Gson.

-The initial idea for Juple spawned during development of the PC game, [Lodestar: Stygian Skies](https://lodestargame.com/home).
-We wanted something versatile and powerful, something we could use to easily load data into arbitrary Java classes.
-TML was recommended as an alternative to JSON and Juple was born.

 ### What is in this repository?
 Documentation:
 * **README.md** this file